 About Change Data Capture (SQL Server)

-Change data capture records insert, update, and delete activity that is applied to a SQL Server table.
+Change data capture records insert, update, and delete activity that applies to a SQL Server table.
 This makes the details of the changes available in an easily consumed relational format.
 Column information and the metadata that is required to apply the changes to a target environment is captured for the modified rows and stored in change tables that mirror the column structure of the tracked source tables.
 Table-valued functions are provided to allow systematic access to the change data by consumers.

-A good example of a data consumer that is targeted by this technology is an extraction, transformation, and loading (ETL) application.
+A good example of a data consumer that this technology targets is an extraction, transformation, and loading (ETL) application.
 An ETL application incrementally loads change data from SQL Server source tables to a data warehouse or data mart.
 Although the representation of the source tables within the data warehouse must reflect changes in the source tables, an end-to-end technology that refreshes a replica of the source is not appropriate.
 Instead, you need a reliable stream of change data that is structured so that consumers can apply it to dissimilar target representations of the data.
 SQL Server change data capture provides this technology.

 Change Data Capture Data Flow